 Golden Passports for seniors 65 and older cost $10 and entitle you to free admission to any national park, forest or wildlife refuge — and you get a 50% discount on already low camping fees.
 Don’t leave home without it.

-In all there are 27 federal campgrounds in Florida that can be booked on www.recreation.gov.
+There are 27 federal campgrounds in Florida that can be booked on www.recreation.gov.

 State wilderness areas, forests and wildlife refuges